amartyashankha/MEET_2016-17_AP_Android/README.md

 ##Dynamic Views (Model-View-Controller)

-In this section we will be coering the material in the Nerd Ranch Guide Chapter 2 up to *Updating the Controller View*.
+In this section we will be covering the material in the Nerd Ranch Guide Chapter 2 up to *Updating the Controller View*.
 You will continue to work on the quiz app by adding more questions.
 The objective is to update the view so that it displays a new question upon pressing a *Next* button.

 ##Activity Lifecycle
 In order to understand the basics of Activity lifecycles, watch the first four lectures in the *lifecycle* section of the Udacity course.